Neural Embeddings for Text: Introduction

+Motivated by the need for deeper semantic representations of text, we propose a different kind of embedding.
+We allow a language model to fine-tune on a text input, and then measure the resulting changes to the model's own neuronal weights as a \textit{neural embedding}.
 We demonstrate that neural embeddings do indeed represent the semantic differences between samples of text.
-We evaluate neural embeddings on several datasets and find them comparable to the state of the art GPT sentence (SGPT) embeddings\footnote{https://github.com/Muennighoff/sgpt} \cite{Muennighoff:2022:SGPT}.
-But we also show that neural embeddings behave differently (Section \ref{sec:Evaluation}).
-The underlying model we use - base BERT, with 110M parameters, is much smaller than 5.8B parameters SGPT model.
-Our contribution: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a new kind of text representation: \textit{neural embeddings}\footnote{https://github.com/PrimerAI/primer-research/tree/main/neural\_embeddings} (Section \ref{sec:Neural}). \item We evaluate embeddings by using several datasets and a simple fundamental criterion (Section \ref{sec:Evaluation}).
-We show that by this evaluation performance the neural embeddings are comparable to SGPT embeddings, and that the errors they do are often different. \end{enumerate}
+We evaluate neural embeddings on several datasets and compare them with several state of the art sentence embeddings.
+We observe that neural embeddings correlate better specifically with semantics, while being comparable in other evaluations.
+We find that neural embeddings behave differently from the known embeddings we considered.
+Our contribution: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a new kind of text representation: \textit{neural embeddings}\footnote{https://github.com/PrimerAI/primer-research/tree/main/neural\_embeddings} (Section \ref{sec:Neural}). \item We evaluate embeddings by using several datasets and several criteria (Section \ref{sec:Evaluation}).
+We show that by these criteria the neural embeddings are (1) better correlated with semantic similarity and consistency, and (2) strongly differ by the errors they do and by how they represent the qualities of the text. \end{enumerate}